Scanninggg/visualize_matconvnet/README.md

 # prerequisite
 DOT (https://en.wikipedia.org/wiki/DOT_(graph_description_language))

-Linux/Ubuntu users have dot installed automatically.
+Linux/Ubuntu users can install it by "apt-get install graphviz".
 Windows/Mac can download it from http://www.graphviz.org

 The following picture is a 2stream inception net in test_net.m.
 You can run demo.m for more reference.